omicsNLP/MetaboliteNER/README.md

 Applying TABoLiSTM models follows a very similar process as MetaboListem.

-The first step is to import and to load the model:
+The first step is to import and to load the model (available on [zenodo](https://doi.org/10.5281/zenodo.6340001)):
 ```
 import tabolistem_model
 json_path='PATH/TO/tabolistem.json'